When you’re 16 weeks pregnant, your pregnancy is about to get even more exciting!

-If the placenta is at the front of your uterus (anterior) then you are less likely to feel movements until later in the second trimester.
+If the placenta is at the front of your uterus (anterior) you’re less likely to feel movements until later.

 At 16 weeks pregnant you are experiencing the easy stage of pregnancy.

 Have you joined the Australian Breastfeeding Association yet?
 Or if you’re in the United States, have a look at La Leche League.

 Testing At 16 Weeks Pregnant